 - Just in time for the start of the new working week, the SWR1 interviewed me on perfectionism last Monday.
 In the three-minute talk, I explain why perfectionism is not necessarily career-enhancing and what can be done about it.

 - Anyone who always gives 110 percent in the job will not be promoted.
-Julia Bönisch has in the Süddeutschen an interview with me about my new book "The 110% lie: how to do more with less perfection", which has boosted the sales momentum.
+Julia Bönisch has in the Süddeutschen an interview with me about my new book "The 110% lie.
+How you can do more with less perfection ", which has boosted sales.
 The result is a worth reading conversation about perfectionism, burnout and what self-proponents have the perfectionists ahead of them.

 - I also gave an interview to the online presence of the most famous German women's magazine Brigitte.
 Brigitte editor Swantje Wallbraun asked about the biggest perfectionism mistakes in the job, how to deal with perfectionism - and my personal experiences.
 In addition, I acted as counselor for the psycho-test on the topic.

 - In his blog Karrierebibel.de Jochen Mai asked me some critical questions about the theses of my new book "The 110% lie".
 Among other things, he wants to know if I have written a plea for chaos, what I have against the Simplify wave.
-Or if that would not be a bit much to expect from bosses and customers to accept bad work.
-I cleaned up a bit in the interview with a few prejudices that one could have against an anti-perfectionism book, including making clear why 80% of performance is often better than 100% and why perfectionism is not good for careers , The result is a readable interview.
+Or whether it would not be a bit much to expect bosses and customers to accept bad work.
+I cleaned up a bit in the interview with a few prejudices that one could have against an anti-perfectionism book, including making clear why 80 percent of performance is often better than 100 percent and why perfectionism is not good for careers , The result is a readable interview.

 - Pursuit of high performance is rather counterproductive for success, less is more, the lazy gets even more on the line?
 My theses on the 110% lie have provided some ground for discussion over the past few weeks.
 In an interview on Arbeits-ABC I was able to present my theses clearly and clearly.
 You can find the whole interview here: http://arbeits-abc.de/die-110-luege-wie-sie-mit-weniger-perfektion-mehr-erreichen-interview-mit-simone-janson/